-Join the Museum’s 35th annual Kwanzaa celebration!
+Join us for the Museum’s 35th annual Kwanzaa celebration!
 Hosted by storyteller Linda Humes, the festivities will include family-friendly activities, exciting raffles, and an international marketplace.
-The Supremes from the Broadway Smash hit, Motown the Musical make a special appearance.
-Back by popular demand, Oscar-nominated youth ensemble IMPACT Repertory Theatre, with Ugandan poet Emilia Ottoo, helps open the show.
+The Supremes from the Broadway hit Motown the Musical make a special appearance.
+Back by popular demand, Oscar-nominated youth ensemble IMPACT Repertory Theatre, with Ugandan poet Emilia Ottoo, opens the show.
 Restoration Dance Theatre Company returns with an eclectic mix of African, Caribbean, jazz, and modern dances.
-Balance Dance Theatre, led by acclaimed choreographer Obediah Wright, performs a brand-new work.
-Bestselling author and award-winning filmmaker MK Asante introduces a special screening of his landmark film, narrated by Maya Angelou, “The Black Candle: A Kwanzaa Celebration,” followed by a book signing of his new memoir, Buck.
+Balance Dance Theatre, led by acclaimed choreographer Obediah Wright, performs.
+Bestselling author and award-winning filmmaker MK Asante introduces his landmark film, narrated by Maya Angelou, “The Black Candle: A Kwanzaa Celebration,” followed by a special encore screening and book signing of his new memoir, Buck.

 Click here to view the Balance Dance Theater Reel on YouTube.

 Click here to view IMPACT Repertory Theatre performing “POLITIX” at the 50th Anniversary of the March on Washington on YouTube.